 Disability Accommodation:

-- A letter from the institution/provider that states that they cannot meet your accommodation needs.
+• A letter from the institution/provider that states that they cannot meet your accommodation needs.

-- Your in-country address and in-country contact information for emergencies.
+• Your in-country address and in-country contact information for emergencies.
 If you are still searching for housing at the time of your request for an exception, you may state that in your email.
 If approved, your exception request will be “conditionally approved,” until GEO receives your in-country address.
 Failure to submit this information before 2 weeks of the program start date could result in administrative withdrawal from the program.

-- A signed independent housing form by student and guardian.
+• A signed independent housing form by student and guardian.
 Please email geodirectors@duke.edu for a copy of this form.

 Living with a Family Member Abroad:

-- Proof of residency from the family member (for visa purposes).
+• Proof of residency from the family member (for visa purposes).
 Proof of Residency includes:

-- Your in-country address and in-country contact information for emergencies.
+• Your in-country address and in-country contact information for emergencies.

-- A signed independent housing form by student and guardian.
+• A signed independent housing form by student and guardian.
 Please email geodirectors@duke.edu for a copy of this form.

-- Note: You cannot live with any other student on the program.
+• Note: You cannot live with any other student on the program.

 Institution/Provider Runs Out of Housing:

-- Confirmation from the program that the student submitted housing materials within 1 week of the provider making it available.
+• Confirmation from the program that the student submitted housing materials within 1 week of the provider making it available.

-- Your in-country address and in-country contact information for emergencies.
+• Your in-country address and in-country contact information for emergencies.
 If you are still searching for housing at the time of your request for an exception, you may state that in your email.
 If approved, your exception request will be “conditionally approved,” until GEO receives your in-country address.
 Failure to submit this information before 2 weeks of the program start date could result in administrative withdrawal from the program.

-- A signed independent housing form by student and guardian.
+• A signed independent housing form by student and guardian.
 Please email geodirectors@duke.edu for a copy of this form.

-- Note: You cannot live with more than one other Duke student who has not secured program housing.
+• Note: You cannot live with more than one other Duke student who has not secured program housing.
 Students who received program housing are not permitted to leave the program housing to live with other Duke students.

 Students who fail to submit properly completed forms by the published deadlines may not be placed on Study Away Agreement with the university and may not be allowed to study on a global education program.

-Duke students studying abroad or away on approved programs will be put on Study Away Agreement status for the duration of their study programs.
+Duke students studying away on approved programs will be put on Study Away Agreement status for the duration of their study programs.
 Study Away Agreement status will preserve the student's place and standing at Duke while away from campus.

 Finances

 Policies differ depending on whether the student withdraws voluntarily, the student withdraws involuntarily, or the program was canceled.
-See: Finances > Withdrawal & Cancellation

-The Study Abroad Fee will be charged by Duke University to all students participating in Duke-approved programs administered by institutions other than Duke University.
+The Study Abroad Fee will be charged by Duke University to all students participating in Duke-Approved programs administered by institutions other than Duke University.

 Courses & Credit

 Credit may not be granted for the same course twice.
-For example, a student who has taken POLSCI 219 at Duke may not receive credit for taking an equivalent course on a program abroad.
+For example, a student who has taken POLSCI 219 at Duke may not receive credit for taking an equivalent course on a program away.
 The reverse is also true.

-Duke students on Duke-administered and Duke-approved programs taught in English in non-English speaking countries (e.g., Duke in Venice, Danish Institute for Study Abroad, NYU in Prague, etc.) are required to take at least one course in the local language while on the program abroad, regardless of whether or not the student has completed their foreign language requirement at Duke.
+Duke students on Duke-Administered and Duke-Approved programs taught in English in non-English speaking countries (e.g., Duke in Venice, DIS, NYU in Prague, etc.) are required to take at least one course in the local language while on the program.
 The only exception to this policy is the ICCS program in Rome, where Greek or Latin may be substituted for Italian.
-The language course must be taught over a span of at least four weeks and be eligible for transfer credit approval by a Duke department.
-If students do not comply with the requirement, a maximum of three course credits will transfer back to Duke for the semester, regardless of credits earned.

 A course will not earn transfer credit unless the U.S. equivalent of a C– or higher is earned.
 If a student earns below a C–, the course will be recorded on their Duke transcript as a TNC (transfer no credit).
 Transfer credit grades and TNC will not be factored into a student’s GPA.